mikgroup/sigpy/doc/guide.rst

 >>> x = np.array([1, 2, 3, 4])
 >>> x_on_gpu1 = sp.to_device(x, 1)

-Finally, we can use :func:`sigpy.Device.xp` to choose NumPy or CuPy adaptively, and write CPU/GPU generic code.
+Finally, we can use :func:`sigpy.Device.xp` to choose NumPy or CuPy adaptively.
 For example, given a device id, the following code creates an array on the appropriate device using the appropriate module: